-Their learning experience started in 2003 when the couple began looking for a house to buy.
+Their learning experience started several years ago when the couple began looking for a house to buy.
 With perfect credit and $10,000 in savings, it still took six months of rigorous house-hunting, and getting outbid on three properties, before they found their match — a dwelling so sad-looking and termite-damaged that it had sat on the market for months.

 But although others had been put off by rotted interior walls, ruined parquet flooring, stained carpeting and rancid fish ponds, Pande and Misra saw what lay beneath their $383,000 purchase — a sturdy cinderblock frame, on a concrete foundation, with wide eaves and a low roof that reminded them of a vintage Palm Springs home.

 “It had a really nice feel,” said 29-year-old Misra.

 Immediately, the couple started mentally reconfiguring the interior space, removing walls and raising ceilings.
 At first, they planned a simple and limited upgrade that would take several weeks and cost $10,000.
 But as their ideas spiraled, so did the budget.
 Using a fistful of credit cards and cash from four refinances as the property gained equity, they ended up spending 10 times their budget over about a year, from August of one year to September of the next.

 Leaving the exterior walls intact, the couple removed the termite-eaten interior walls that had originally defined the entry hall, dining room, living room and den and added supporting beams where required.
 This left a large, flowing space that gave them the openness they wanted.
 They also eliminated all interior doors.
 Architects thrive on access and openness, explained Pande, 30.
 The guest bathroom, however, does get a door — a full sheet of plywood that slides on an industrial metal track.